recall minimax

 child strength not known apriori; use heuristic to guess

-threat-search: check for wins or lose-threats (forced moves) first
+check for wins or lose-threats (forced moves) first

 tictactoe alphabeta revisions:

-if there is a winning move, make it
+if we have winning move, make it

 else find best other move